 Admissions and Financial Aid

-Students are invited to dine in our newly remodeled campus dining hall, and engage with conversation with college students.
+Students are invited to dine in our newly remodeled campus dining hall, and engage in conversation with college students.

 This program does not operate between the months of May and August.
 We currently only host tours on Fridays during the academic year.